operasoftware/nettle-wycheproof-testsuite/README.md

-# Pike-Wycheproof
+# PikeProof

-Pike-Wycheproof is a project to utilize the [Wycheproof](https://github.com/google/wycheproof) cryptographic testcases in Pike, in order to test both the Nettle cryptographic library, and Pike's glue(bindings) to the library.
+PikeProof is a project to utilize the [Wycheproof](https://github.com/google/wycheproof) cryptographic testcases in Pike, in order to test both the Nettle cryptographic library, and Pike's glue(bindings) to the library.

 Various vectors of tests are grouped together into common testing types, each corresponding to a file in the project.
 Because each testing type generally follow the same formula (e.g. `encrypt()`; `decrypt()`; `verify()`), each vector shares similar functions.